-By age 80, more than half of all Americans will have had a cataract, yet many people still do not know what they are or what causes them.
-Cataracts are common among those over age 50 and are characterized by clouding of the eye's lens.
-This results in blurry vision.
-Surgery is a reliable and frequently performed cure for cataracts.
+More than half of all Americans will have dealt with cataracts by the time they are 80, yet many people still do not know what they are or what causes them.
+Cataracts are common among those over the age of 50 and are characterized by a clouding of the eye's natural lens, resulting in blurry vision.

-Cataracts are degenerative changes in the structure of the eye that form when protein in the lens begins to clump together, clouding a small area of the eye.
+Cataracts form when proteins begin to clump together in the lens, clouding a small area of the eye.
 This cloud will continue to grow and interfere with vision.
-They can occur in one or both eyes.
+Cataracts can occur in one or both eyes.
 While the most common cause of cataracts is age, they can also be caused by eye trauma, certain medications, and various environmental and lifestyle factors.
 Additionally, some cataracts are congenital.

-Advancing age is the reason most cataracts form, although causes of cataracts may include everything from environmental factors to medications used on a daily basis.
-If your medical history or lifestyle increases your risk of developing cataracts, it is important to have the health of your eyes monitored regularly by a qualified ophthalmologist.
+Most cataracts form as a result of advancing age.
+Other possible causes of cataracts include environmental factors and certain medications, such as antidepressants.
+If your medical history or lifestyle increases your risk of developing cataracts, it is important to have your eye health monitored regularly by a qualified ophthalmologist.

-- Age: Age is the main reason cataracts form.
-The eye disease appears in over 22 million Americans over the age of 40.
-According to the American Academy of Ophthalmology, over 50% of Americans over the age of 80 have cataracts.
-In fact, if we live long enough, nearly all of us will eventually develop cataracts.
+Age is the main reason cataracts form.
+According to the American Academy of Ophthalmology, the eye disease appears in over 22 million Americans over the age of 40.
+Over 50 percent of Americans over the age of 80 have cataracts.
+In fact, if we live long enough, nearly all of us will eventually develop this condition.
 Because the lens of the eye cannot shed old cells naturally, protein that accumulates on the lens gradually builds up over time, progressively obscuring vision by preventing light from reaching the retina.

-- Ultraviolet Radiation (UVA or UVB): According to the U.S. Environmental Protection Agency, long-term exposure to ultraviolet radiation, especially UVB rays, can cause changes in pigment that lead to the formation of cataracts.
-This is especially common in tropical climates, where sun exposure occurs year-round.
+According to the U.S. Environmental Protection Agency, long-term exposure to ultraviolet radiation, especially UVB rays, can cause changes in pigment that lead to the formation of cataracts.
+This is especially common in tropical climates, where high concentrations of UV exposure occur year-round.
 To protect the eyes from sun damage, it is important to wear sunglasses with a high level of UVA/UVB protection.

-- Medications: Certain medications are well-known causes of cataracts, and can both lead to cataract formation as well as accelerate their development.
-Steroid medications are most heavily associated with cataract formation, and may be prescribed as pills, injections, or eye drops.
-If you are taking steroid medications to manage a long-term condition, it is important to have your ocular health managed by a qualified ophthalmologist, and note any visual changes.
+Certain medications are well-known causes of cataracts, and some drugs can also accelerate their development.
+Steroid medications - whether pills, injections, or eye drops - are most frequently associated with cataract formation.
+If you are taking steroid medications to manage a long-term condition, it is important to note any visual changes and to have your ocular health managed by a qualified ophthalmologist.
 The medications that can cause cataracts include:

 - Eye drops containing steroids